sriram-2502/sriram-2502.github.io/_posts/2199-01-01-future-post.md

 ---

-Below are two interactive plots.
-On the left is the nonlinear phase portrait
+Below is the phase portrait of a duffing oscillator.
+Try clicking on some points and see where the trajectory lands.
+Can we use Koopman operator to identify the different regions?
+Check out the next blog post!

 <!-- markdownlint-disable -->
 <iframe src="/files/phase_portrait_duffing.html" width="100%" height="700px" frameborder="0"></iframe>
 <!-- markdownlint-enable -->